oist-ncbc/takaku_fukai_2026/README.md

 ---

 ## 2. Repository Contents

+All files are provided in a single directory for convenience.
+They can be broadly categorized into three functional groups: **training scripts**, **analysis notebooks**, and **visualization notebooks**.

+### Model Training Scripts
+- **`PFC_HPC_Thalamo_*.py`**
-- `scripts/` — Core simulation and training scripts for the PFC-Re-HPC network.
+  Training scripts for the **three-module (PFC–Re–HPC)** network model.
+  Each file corresponds to a specific behavioral task variant (three in total).

+- **`v4_3_*.py`**
+  Training scripts for the **two-module (PFC–HPC)** model, used for comparison and ablation studies.

+### Analysis Notebooks
+- **`Testing_note_*.ipynb`**
-- `notebooks/` — Jupyter notebooks for analysis and visualization (large and environment-dependent).
+  Jupyter notebooks for post-training analysis of network activity and representation structure.
-- `models/` — Trained model checkpoints (not publicly hosted due to size; see Section 4).
-- `requirements.txt` — Python package dependencies (minimum).
-- `README.md` — This file.
+  Two versions are provided: one for the **standard task** and one for the **H-task** variant.
+  Note that these notebooks require pre-trained model outputs and may not execute directly without access to trained weights.

+### Visualization Notebooks
+- **`FigMake_*.ipynb`**
+  Jupyter notebooks for figure generation and visualization.
+  They combine processed analysis outputs to reproduce the key plots shown in the manuscript (e.g., PCA embeddings, trial trajectories).
+  Note that these notebooks require pre-trained model outputs and may not execute directly without access to trained weights.

 ---

+**Note:**
+All scripts were used as part of the actual computational experiments reported in the study.
+They are provided *as-is* for transparency and reproducibility, and may not be fully modular or optimized for external execution.

+---

 ## 3. Usage Notes
-- The code was developed under Python 3.9 and PyTorch 1.x; compatibility with other versions is not guaranteed.
+- The code was developed under Python 3.9 and PyTorch 2.0; compatibility with other versions is not guaranteed.
-- A GPU with ~10 GB memory or more is recommended for full training.
-- For easier experimentation, a reduced-scale version of the model may be created by adjusting parameters in `scripts/train_model.py` (e.g., lowering hidden units, fewer epochs).
 - Because this is the version used for the study, its structure may appear messy, with limited comments and less modularization than production-ready code.

 ---

 ## 4. Data, Notebooks & Models Availability
-Due to the large size of notebooks and trained model weights, they are **not** directly hosted in this repository.
+Due to the large size of trained model weights, they are **not** directly hosted in this repository.
-- Full Jupyter notebooks (with full output) can be made available upon request.
 - Trained model checkpoints are available from the corresponding author upon reasonable request.
 - Where feasible, a cleaned version of the notebooks and model weights will be made publicly available via Zenodo or another data repository upon article acceptance.